Giovanni-Zanol/micro-cluster-lab/README.md

 # Micro-Cluster Lab Using Docker, To Experiment With Spark & Dask on Yarn
 For more details about this project please refer to [my article](https://lemaizi.com/blog/creating-your-own-micro-cluster-lab-using-docker-to-experiment-with-spark-dask-on-yarn/) where I explain the motivations and how to recreate it by yourself.
+OK

 ### Project Folder Tree